Health and Wellness Staff

-As the coordinator of wellness program for the Office of Health and Wellness, Michelle Harrison oversees wellness programming on campus, works with the wellness peers and graduate students, and meets with students one on one.
+As the assistant dean for Office of Health and Wellness, Michelle Harrison oversees wellness programming on campus, works with the wellness peers and graduate students, and meets with students one on one.

 Michelle is a graduate of the University of Maryland, with a B.S. in public and community health.
 She also holds an MPH in health behavior and health promotion, as well as an MSW in mental health and substance abuse from The Ohio State University.